Steve was appointed to the DMNA board in April 2023. He and his wife Susan have been owners residing in downtown Minneapolis for the past 10 years.

 Jim has previously served on the Alumni Board for St. John’s University for six years.
 In addition, he has been a past volunteer for VEAP, including a member of VEAP’s Business Advisory Board, and with Habitat for Humanity as an on-site build volunteer.

-Jim enjoys spending time at his lake home with family and friends, running and biking on the Minneapolis trails, and recently has picked up pickleball.
+Jim enjoys spending time at his lake home with family and friends, running and biking on the Minneapolis trails and recently has picked up pickleball.
 Jim was elected to the DMNA Board in October 2021 and is looking forward to working with many of you to make our community even better.

-ANDY GITTLEMAN – Vice President
+ANDY GITTLEMAN – PRESIDENT

 Andy was elected to the DMNA Board in 2020.
-He is Executive Vice President and Principal of FirstService Residential Minnesota.
+He is the Executive Vice President and Principal of FirstService Residential Minnesota.
 His primary responsibilities focus on the company’s urban portfolio, company operations, client retention, and leadership development.

 Andy has been in the association management business for 33 years.
-In 1983, Andy and his father Melvin started a third party association management company called Diversified Management Company.
+In 1983, Andy and his father Melvin started a third-party association management company called Diversified Management Company.
 In 1992, the name of the company was changed to Gittleman Management Corporation and over the next two decades, the company experienced rapid growth and became the largest residential property management company in Minnesota.
 In 2012, Gittleman Management Corporation became part of FirstService Residential, the largest property management company in North America.

 Andy graduated from the University of Minnesota with a degree in Economics and holds a Master’s Degree in Business Administration from the University Of Minnesota, Carlson School of Management.
 Gittleman is a Minnesota licensed Real Estate Broker and holds several industry designations including his Certified Manager of Community Associations (CMCA) certification from CAMICB and his Association Management Specialist (AMS) designation from the Community Association Institute.
 Gittleman is very active in the local real estate community and is a frequent speaker and moderator at real estate conferences.